 CandleScience and the Science of Candle Making

-Approximately $5.8 billion of global candle sales are expected by 2025.
-And that is in part due to companies like CandleScience, that focus on helping crafters and start-ups learn the art and science of candle making.
-And with ever-growing demand and e-commerce sites like Etsy and Shopify, there is a big opportunity for candle makers.
+And that is in part due to companies like CandleScience that focus on helping crafters and start-ups learn the art and science of candle making.
+With ever-growing demand and e-commerce sites like Etsy and Shopify, there is a big opportunity for candle makers.

 How did CandleScience get started?